RafaelSantos025/Bruteforcer/README.md

 positional arguments:
   target                Will be your target, it can be a file containing the
-                        header, or an URL
+                        header, or an URL.
-  wordlist              Wordlist path
+  wordlist              Wordlist path.

 optional arguments:
-  -h, --help            show this help message and exit -t THREADSNUMBER      Number of threads to use
+  -h, --help            show this help message and exit -t THREADSNUMBER      Number of threads to use.
-  -f FILTER             Ignore listed code(s)
+  -f FILTER             Ignore listed code(s).
-  -k KEY                Key to replace: ^string_to_replace^ -lf LENGHTFILTER      Ignore passed length responses -r                    Use recursive mode
+  -k KEY                Key to replace: ^string_to_replace^.
+  -lf LENGHTFILTER      Ignore passed length responses.
+  -r                    Use recursive mode.
-  -rc RECURSIVECODES    Only release recursive wordlist to this codes -rs RECURSIVESEPARATOR
+  -rc RECURSIVECODES    Only release recursive wordlist to this codes.
+  -rs RECURSIVESEPARATOR
-                        Use an arbitrary character separator when using the recursive mode
+                        use an arbitrary character separator when using the recursive mode.
-  -e WORDLISTEXTENSION  Add an extension to the passed wordlist. e.g: -e ".txt" -proxy PROXY          Proxy the requests.
+  -e WORDLISTEXTENSION  Add an extension to the passed wordlist. e.g: -e
+                        ".txt".
+  -proxy PROXY          Proxy the requests.
 Burp Proxy example: -proxy
-                        "localhost:8080"
+                        "localhost:8080".
-  -sleep SLEEPAFTER     Sleep before each request
+  -sleep SLEEPAFTER     Sleep before each request.
 ```

 ### Using Threads